RULES OF COMPETITION

 1. Race Application/Bibs

 1.01 Corral Assignment: TCM utilizes a corral system at the start for the marathon and the fall ten mile events.
 Participants are assigned to start corrals in accordance with time standards established each year by TCM.
 Corral assignment will be based on estimated finish time as declared by participants in the online race registration form.
-Participants’ corral assignments will be communicated by August 1.
+Participants’ corral assignments will be communicated prior to the event.

 1.02 Participant Numbers: Every competitor shall be provided with a race number, which shall be conspicuously worn on the FRONT when competing.
 The race numbers are to be worn as issued (cutting or folding numbers is not permitted).
 No athlete shall be permitted to participate in any competition without the appropriate number or numbers.
 USATF Rule 143